 Range control is the process of rounding the mantissa of the intermediate result to the specified precision and checking the 16-bit intermediate exponent to ensure that it is within the representable range of the selected rounding-precision format.
 Range control ensures correct emulation of a device that only supports single- or double-precision arithmetic.
 If the intermediate result's exponent exceeds the range of the selected precision, the exponent value appropriate for an underflow or overflow is stored as the result in the 16-bit extended-precision format exponent.
-For example, if the data format and rounding mode is single-precision RM and the result of an arithmetic operation overflows the magnitude of the single-precision format, the largest normalized single-precision value is stored as an extended-precision number in the destination floating-point data register (i.e., an unbiased 15-bit exponent of \$00FF and a mantissa of \$FFFFFF000000000000).
+For example, if the data format and rounding mode is single-precision RM and the result of an arithmetic operation overflows the magnitude of the single-precision number in the destination floating-point data register (i.e., an unbiased 15-bit exponent of \$00FF and a mantissa of \$FFFFFF0000000000).
 If an infinity is the appropriate result for an underflow or overflow, the infinity value for the destination data format is stored as the result (i.e., an exponent with the maximum value and a mantissa of zero).